magnumjs/mag.js/examples/README.md

   }
 }
 ```
+All attributes are denoted by a leading underscore "_"

+## View object
 The todos object is plain javascript that contains our component.

 The component has the instructions of which html element mathcers within out module element we want to transpile and to what.